drohal3/fullstackopen-part8/README.md

 Implement an Authors view to show the details of all authors on a page.

 **Solution:**
-Appolo client was installed with the following command
+Apolo client was installed with the following command
 ```
  npm install @apollo/client graphql
 ```